Aakarsh-verma/Django-event-app/README.md

 ## Current status:
-Fine tuning event app
+Working on Preview

 ## Upcoming featues:

-1. Preview view before posting a blog.
-2. Filters according to various parameters in blogs in pages.
+1. Filters according to various parameters in blogs in pages.

 **All the data and images are for development only(dummy data)**